dvirgiln/dvirgiln.github.io/_posts/2019-09-15-aws-codedeploy-troubleshooting.md

           BundleType: zip
 ```

-Next thing that needs to be setup is to install in our EC2 instances a **CodeDeploy agent**.
-To do that you can include a script in the **EC2 User-Data**:
+Next thing that needs to be setup: installing in our EC2 instances a **CodeDeploy agent**.
+To do that you can include a script like this in the EC2 **User-Data**:

 ```
 UserData: